MGDA Converges under Generalized Smoothness, Provably: Experimental details

 \subsection{Implementation details}

 \textbf{Multi-task learning on Cityscapes dataset.} Following the experiment setup in \cite{xiao2024direction}, we train our method for 200 epochs, using SGD optimizers for both model parameters and weights, and the batch size for Cityscapes is 8.
 We compute the averaged test performance over the last 10 epochs as the final performance measure.
 We fix the $\beta=0.5$ and do a grid search on hyperparameters including $N\in[10, 20, 40, 50], \alpha\in[0.0001, 0.0002, 0.0005, 0.001]$, and $\rho\in[0.01, 0.05, 0.1, 0.2, 0.5, 0.6,0.7, 0.8,0.9, 1]$ and choose the best result from them.
-It turns out our best performance of GSMGrad is based on the choice that $N=40, \alpha=0.0005,\beta=0.5$, and $\rho=0.5$.
-The choice of hyperparameters for GSMGrad-FA turns out to be the same as that for GSMGrad.
+It turns out our best performance is based on the choice that $N=40, \alpha=0.0005,\beta=0.5$, and $\rho=0.5$.
+The choice of hyperparameters for MGDA-FA turns out to be the same as that for MGDA-warm start.
+All experiments are run on NVIDIA RTX A6000.

+\textbf{Multi-task learning on NYU-v2 dataset.} Following the experiment setup in \cite{xiao2024direction}, we train our method for 200 epochs, using SGD optimizers for both model parameters and weights, and the batch size for NYU-v2 is 2.
+We compute the averaged test performance over the last 10 epochs as the final performance measure.
+We fix the $\beta=0.5$ and do a grid search on hyperparameters including $N\in[10, 20, 40, 50], \alpha\in[0.0001, 0.0002, 0.0005, 0.001]$, and $\rho\in[0.01, 0.05, 0.1, 0.2, 0.5, 0.6,0.7, 0.8,0.9, 1]$ and choose the best result from them.
+It turns out our best performance is based on the choice that $N=40, \alpha=0.0001,\beta=0.5$, and $\rho=0.5$.
 All experiments are run on NVIDIA RTX A6000.

 $\Delta m\%$ reflects the average per-task performance drop versus the single-task (STL) baseline $b$ to assess method $m$.
 We calculate it by the following equation where $K$ is the number of metrics, $M_{b,k}$ is the value of metric $M_k$ obtained by baseline $b$, and $M_{m,k}$ obtained by the compared method $m$. $l_k=1$ if the evaluation metric $M_k$ on task $k$ prefers a higher value and $0$ otherwise.